joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation (combat):

 1. Default stance is neutral.
-2. Stance is set or changed for all characters at the beginning of each round and cannot be changed during the round.
+2. Characters may change their stance at the beginning of their turn, which may be the beginning of the round when using a roll at once style.
+3. The change should be made known and current stance should be visible or readily accessible.
+4. Changing stance does not take time from the turn.

 | Stance | Attacker affect| Defender affect |
 |:--|:--|:--|